ConnorBoulais/NewsAggregator/README.md

 Benefits of Dependency Inversion:
  - Allows for adding new types of data sources without changing the NewsProcessor class, maintaining the Open-Closed principle
  - Allows for testing the NewsProcessor class without any external dependencies, because a mocked data source can be passed to the NewsProcessor instead of a valid file or URL.

+## Visitor

+The visitor pattern is used to process the data returned by the generated ANTLR parsing code.
+There are visitors which visit each node in the parse tree to construct the base news processers and filter out specific news articles.